-Since the mid 1980's, the international community has been developing the ISO 10303 set of standards, well known as STEP [24], which has its foundations in many of the earlier aforementioned standards.
+Since the mid-1980s, the international community has been developing the ISO 10303 set of standards, well known as STEP (ISO 10303-1 1994), which has its foundations in many of the earlier aforementioned standards.
 The STEP standard is divided into many parts, i.e. Description Methods, Information Models, Application Protocol (AP)s, Implementation Methods, and Conformance Tools.
 The Information Models and Application Protocols describe the data structures and constraints of a complete product model.
-Some of the most relevant APs used in the CAD/CAM domain include, Part 203: Configuration controlled 3D designs of mechanical parts and assemblies [26], Part 214: Application protocol: Core data for automotive mechanical design processes [28] and Part 224: Application protocol: Mechanical product definition for process plans using machining features [30].
-The Implementation Methods are protocols that are driven by the EXPRESS language [24]-the fundamental description tool of STEP.
-The first and perhaps the most popular implementation method is the STEP physical exchange file, often referred to as Part 21 file format [27].
-The Part 21 specification describes how EXPRESS-defined data is to be written in files in a standard way.
-The Standard Data Access Interface (SDAI) [29] is another implementation method that software developers can use to manipulate data defined by EXPRESS in the form of programming language bindings for C, C++ and Fortran.
-Recently, there is a move towards using XML to represent and work with STEP data [21,55].
+Some of the most relevant APs used in the CAD/CAM domain include, Part 203: Configuration controlled 3D designs of mechanical parts and assemblies (ISO 10303-203 1994), Part 214: Application protocol: Core data for automotive mechanical design processes (ISO 10303-214 1994) and Part 224: Application protocol: Mechanical product definition for process plans using machining features (ISO 10303-224 2001).
+The Implementation Methods are protocols that are driven by the EXPRESS language (ISO 10303-11 1994)---the fundamental description tool of STEP.
+The first and perhaps the most popular implementation method is the STEP physical exchange file, often referred to as Part 21 file format (ISO 10303-21 1994).
+The Part 21 specification describes how EXPRESS-defined data are to be written in files in a standard way.
+The Standard Data Access Interface (SDAI) (ISO 10303-22 1998) is another implementation method that software developers can use to manipulate data defined by EXPRESS in the form of programming language bindings for C, C++ and Fortran.
+Recently, there has been a move towards using XML to represent and work with STEP data (Lubell and Frechette 2002, Hardwick 2004).

 The STEP standard categorizes the various types of product data around APs.
-An AP includes at least three formal documents: (1) The Application Activity Model (AAM) describes the activities in the lifecycle of a product; (2) The pieces of product information that are needed for the activities are called the Application Reference Model (ARM); (3) The Application Interpreted Model (AIM) is formed by using an EXPRESS information model to capture everything in the ARM and to tie it to a library of pre-existing definitions.
+An AP includes at least three formal documents: (1) the Application Activity Model (AAM) describes the activities in the lifecycle of a product; (2) the pieces of product information that are needed for the activities are called the Application Reference Model (ARM); and (3) the Application Interpreted Model (AIM) is formed by using an EXPRESS information model to capture everything in the ARM and to tie it to a library of pre-existing definitions.

-Today a new ISO standard often known as STEP-NC is being developed to provide a data model for a new breed of intelligent CNC Controllers.
-Its ARM has been given the number ISO 14649 [32,33,34,35,39,40], which represents a common standard specifically aimed at NC programming, making the goal of a standardised CNC controller and NC code generation facility a reality.
-Coupled with the ARM is the STEP-NC AIM, ISO 10303 Part 238 [37].
-The STEP-NC ARM (ISO 14649) provides an object oriented data model for CNC's with a detailed and structured data interface that incorporates feature based programming where there is a range of information such as the features to be machined, tool types used, the operations (Workingsteps) to perform, and the process plan (Workplan).
-Though it is possible to closely define the machine tool trajectory using STEP-NC, the aim of the standard is to allow these decisions to be made by a STEP-NC enabled controller.
-It is the aim that STEP-NC part programs may be written once and used on many different types of machine tool controller providing the machine has the required process capabilities.
+Today, a new ISO standard often known as STEP-NC is being developed to provide a data model for a new breed of intelligent CNC Controllers.
+Its ARM has been given the number ISO 14649 (ISO 14649-111 2001, ISO 14649-1 2003, ISO 14649-10 2003, ISO 14649-11 2003, ISO/DIS 14649-12 2003, ISO/DIS 14649-12 2003), which represents a common standard specifically aimed at NC programming, making the goal of a standardized CNC controller and NC-code-generation facility a reality.
+Coupled with the ARM is the STEP-NC AIM, ISO 10303 Part 238 (ISO/DIS 10303-238 2003).
+The STEP-NC ARM (ISO 14649) provides an object-oriented data model for CNCs with a detailed and structured data interface that incorporates feature-based programming where there is a range of information such as the features to be machined, tool types used, the operations (Workingsteps) to perform, and the process plan (Workplan).
+Though it is possible to closely define the machine tool trajectory using STEP-NC, the aim of the standard is to allow these decisions to be made by a STEP-NC-enabled controller.
+The aim is that STEP-NC part programs may be written once and used on many different types of machine tool controller providing the machine has the required process capabilities.